robwalton/alfred-taskpaper-workflow/README.md

 - `dohn` hide (collapse) all notes

 Use the modifiers:
-- ↩ to view the whole document
+- none to view the whole document
-- ⌘ + ↩ to view the Inbox
+- ⌘ to view the Inbox
-- ⇧ + ↩ to view the Stack (see below)
+- ⇧ to view the Stack (see below)
-- ⌥ + ↩ to view the 'Reading List' project
+- ⌥ to view the 'Reading List' project

 The `do` command, along with opening the configured workflow document, will also pop up the results of the _reminder search_ in front of the document.
 This can be configured using the keyword:
 - `d:setremind` to view, change or disable the reminder search